sabbour/nodecouch/README.md

 - Have CouchDB accessible in your environment.

 ## Configuration
-You need to pass the following environment variables:
+You need to pass the following environment variables.
+You can either set them in your environment, configure them from Kubernetes, or pass them to Docker by editing the `env.list` file.

 - `COUCHDB_URL`.
 Example: `http://127.0.0.1:5984`
 - `COUCHDB_NAME`.
 Example: `movies`